danielrobertson/danielrobertson/README.md

 ## 👨‍💻 Open-source work

 - **[Manifest Design System](https://project44.github.io/manifest/)**: Project44's design system,
   built with React, TypeScript, Turborepo, StitchesCSS, and documented with Docusaurus.
+In 2023 I worked interanlly at Project44 helping build, evangelize, and adopt Manifest Design System

 ## 📚 Side Projects
 While most of my code in private company repositories, I use side projects as a way to learn explore technologies and scratch my own itches